 Like, we know we got snowflakes back in America trying to find a safe space to talk about their feelings.

-It's just, it's such a such a dichotomy.
+It's just, it's such a dichotomy.

-One of the things though that you get warned about, like it's you can't chew gum.
+One of the things, though, that you get warned about, like, it's you can't chew gum.

 Everybody here is chewing gum.